sgubbins/zippy-lighter/readme.txt

 ------------------------------------------------------
 VERSION HISTORY

 v.
+8.0 - 2018/08/04
+- Updated TOC to indicate compatibility with WoW Patch 8.0 and Battle for Azeroth.

+v.
 7.0 - 2016/08/18
 - Updated for WoW Patch 7.0 and Legion.
 - Added Steamworks Sausage Grill to the list of supported toys.